 Gemstones and jewellery have been a part of mankind culture since before history was written.
 As global interest in the Buddha’s teachings is growing, it’s normal to bring Buddhist concepts into every aspect of our life, including the type of jewellery we wear.

 The most common forms of Buddhist jewellery worn by both men and women are pendant necklaces depicting the Buddha or other auspicious Buddhist symbols.

-Bellow we give the explanation of some of the Buddhist imagery you might find on Buddhist pendants, rings or earrings and what they mean.
+Bellow we give the explanation of some of the Buddhist imagery you might find on Buddhist necklace, bracelets or earrings and what they mean.

 Wearing items bearing the image of Buddha can remind us to be like Buddha in our daily life.
 Such items may also encourage us to be more patient in approach, kind in nature and cultivate thoughts of peace and non-violence.

 It is recommended to purchase pendants that depict the whole of Buddha's body due to the importance of the symbolism rather than just his head and hands.
 In most cases, the Buddha will be depicted in meditation posture or the earth-touching posture, which symbolizes the time the Buddha called the Earth to witness, prior to his Enlightenment.

 Gemstone pendants like jade Buddha pendant or obsidian Buddha necklace have substantial energetic power from not only the engraved images, but also from the natural crystals and gemstones themselves.